UCI-GDIM31/class-activities-zmcdonne/README.md

 We don’t set a limit on the brightness of the ball and therfor it keeps getting brighter.

+### week 4
+1. What solution did you come up with for the collider activity, and why?
+Solutions such as fitting the collider to the object, locking the Z and X axes where the main issues occur, and forgetting to submit something as a trigger.
+Specifically, which objects did you add Rigidbodies to, and which object(s) did you check Is Trigger on?
+Trigger on the goal, Rigidbodies were added to everything because those are the objects that need physics.
+If your game did not work perfectly the first time you tested it, talk about what you had to fix.
+I needed to make the collider fit the items better, lock in the correct axes, and remember to set the goal as a trigger.

 ## Open-Source Assets